DeathXide/Invento-Management/README.md

 # Technical Details

-This web site is built using Bootstrap and Node.js Databased used here is MongoDB connected using the mongoose driver Ejs6 is used for dynamic loading of data into the site.
+This web site is built using Bootstrap and Node.js .
+Database used here is MongoDB connected using the mongoose driver.
+Ejs6 is used for dynamic loading of data into the site.
 Encryption is used for the data being posted from the login Page.